This is my perspective on the death penalty through logic, math and the Bible.

 These are two essentials that the American judicial system lacks.
 Too many people have been convicted on the testimony of one.

-Even if the accusations are true, two witnesses should be required, and false witnesses should be punished.
+Even when the accusations are true, two witnesses should be required, and false witnesses should be punished.

-That being said, forensic evidence, such a DNA analysis and phone records should count as witnesses.
+That being said, forensic evidence, such a DNA analysis and phone records count as witnesses.

 And I am always thrilled when DNA clears someone of a crime, partly for the sake of the falsely suspected, and partly for the sake of the next victim of the perpetrator that has gone under the radar.